nickswalker/nickwalker.us/collections/_drafts/2017-03-14-how_i_host_this_site.md

 ## Domain Registrar

 **NameCheap**.
 They don't have the greatest admin interface, but their prices are competitive and they stay on top of new TLDs.
-If having a good webmail interface is important, you might consider paying a little more and using [Google Domains]() instead though.

 ## Mail

 *Zoho*.
-Hosting your own email server [is a nightmare]().
+Hosting your own email server is a nightmare.
 Zoho lets you point your MX records at their servers and call it a day, for free if you only need a single address.
 They provide a fairly vanila webmail interface and IMAP access.

 ## Deployment

-I don't mind having my site's source publicly available, and using a service like *GitHub* lets me use webhooks to deploy the site on every push.
+I don't mind having my site's source publicly available, and using a service like *GitHub* lets me use GitHub actions to deploy the site on every push.
 I adapted a script to run Jekyll and copy the files to the web root